MatthewLacerda2/J.A.R.V.I.S/J.A.R.V.I.S/ARCHITECTURE.md

 # Project Architecture Design

 ## Overview
 A drag-and-drop media file webapp that allows users to upload, position, resize, and manage media files (mp4, mp3, jpg, png, txt) on a canvas with a sidebar for file management.
-Future features include a drawing tool (Instagram stories-style) and an AI chatbot assistant that can view and interact with media items.
+Future features include a drawing tool (Instagram stories-style) and an AI chatbot assistant with tool calling

+Drawing features: change pen width and pick color
+AI features:
+- explaining, deleting (images and text)
+- moving, resizing (all files)
+- editing (text)

 ---